Kinto/kinto/docs/api/permissions.rst

 .. note::

-    In case of sharing, users need a way to share their user ID with people that needs to give them permission.
+    If Alice wants to share objects with Bob, Bob will need to give Alice his user ID - this is an easy way to obtain that ID.

 Retrieve permissions